WICG/scroll-to-text-fragment/fragment-directive-api.md

 ## Use cases

-* Attach comments/responses to specific parts of text on a page or provide helpful UI - e.g. [Marginalia](https://indieweb.org/marginalia)
+* Attach comments/responses to specific parts of text on a page - e.g. [Marginalia](https://indieweb.org/marginalia)

 * Enable pages to easily create text directive links.
 The rules for how text is matched are [necessarily complicated](https://wicg.github.io/scroll-to-text-fragment/#find-a-range-from-a-text-directive); they must consider word boundaries, DOM node display types and visibility, and various nuances of how DOM is traversed.
 This API allows an author to let the browser generate a valid text directive URL for a given Range.

 * Enable text directives in cross-origin iframes.
 To prevent [XS-Search attacks](https://wicg.github.io/scroll-to-text-fragment/#example-4d0b486d:~:text=A%20malicious%20page%20embeds%20a%20cross%2Dorigin%20victim%20in%20an%20iframe,its%20own%20document.), text directives are not applied when navigated from a cross-origin initiator.
 However, an iframe can navigate itself to a text directive.
 By allowing an embedder page to read the text directive, it can `postMessage()` it to a cross-origin document that's opted-in to this behavior, enabling deep linking to the inner frame (see examples section below).

+* Provide application specific helpful UI.
+E.g. a sublime like editor might highlight sections of the preview containing notes, or an application could provide an arrow that points to the fact that there are notes / text to be read further down, possibly also jumping to that note when clicked.

 ## WebIDL